 Maple Wood: Types, Facts, Uses

-Maple is considered one of the most popular and versatile hardwoods in the world.
-It has long been valued for its hardness, consistency, and attractive light creamy color.
-For centuries, maple wood has been used in furniture, flooring, cabinetry, sports equipment, and even musical instruments.
+Maple is simply one of the most versatile and popular hardwoods in the world.
+It has long been prized for its hardness, uniformity and a light cream color.
+This maple wood has been popularly used for furnitures, flooring, cabinetry,sports equipment and even they are used in the musical instruments.

 What is Maple Wood ?

-• Hard Maple (Sugar Maple / Rock Maple, Acer saccharum) – The same tree that produces maple syrup.
-Known for its strength and durability.
+- Hard Maple (Sugar Maple / Rock Maple, Acer saccharum) – This also is the tree used to make maple syrup.
+It is famous for its power and endurance.

-Maple trees grow widely in North America, Europe, and Asia, with sugar maple especially abundant in the U.S. and Canada.
+Maple trees are grow widely in the North America, Europe, and Asia, with sugar maple especially abundant in the U.S. and Canada.

 Hard Maple vs. Soft Maple